wezlemin/delta-docs/main-tuts/keysystem-tutorial.md

 * Disconnect and reconnect to Wi-Fi.
 * Use mobile/cellular data (make sure Wi-Fi is off).
 * If auth.platorelay.com displays an error, restart the key system using the original link you copied.
-* If one browser/device doesn't work, try a different browser (Brave, Chrome, Firefox, Safari, etc.) or device.
+* If one browser/device doesn't work, try a different browser (Brave, Chrome, Firefox, Safari, Vivaldi, etc.) or device.
 * Use a browser emulator ([https://browser.lol](https://browser.lol)).

 ### Paid Keys